ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup.md

 | Starting from pre-W19 repo  | [instructions]({{ c_from_pre_w19}}) | [instructions]({{ o_from_pre_w19}})  |
 | Starting from a previous post W19 repo  | [instructions]({{ c_from_prev}})  | [instructions]({{ o_from_prev}})  |

 So you want to set up a new course repo in this format.
-There are six cases, as shown in the table below.
+There are six cases, as shown in the table above.

 The row in the table is determined by whether you are starting from scratch, or copying materials from a repo that already exists: